hilbix/shacheck/README.md

 Notes:

+- Return 0 means: At least one SHA was found.
+Return 2 means: None of the SHAs were found.
+Everything else: You cannot be sure if a SHA was found or not.

 - `make verify` checks, that the hashes, which were created with `make data`, indeed can re-create the source information.